Cheryl Dunye: The Watermelon Woman (1996)

 Her feature film debut was The Watermelon Woman (1996), an exploration of the history of black women and lesbians in film. "[It] has earned a place in cinematic history as the first feature-length narrative film written and directed by out black lesbian about black lesbians."
 In 1993 Dunye was doing research for a class on black film history, by looking for information on black actresses in early films.
 Many times the credits for these women were left out of the film.
 Frustrated by a lack in the archives, Dunye created a fictional character, Fae Richards, and constructed an archive for that character.
-Thus, Dunye utilized fiction and the arts to address gaps she noted in official knowledge records.
-Dunye decided that she was going to use her work to create a story for black women in early films.
+Thus, Dunye utilized fiction and the arts to address gaps she noted in official records.
+She decided that she was going to use her work to create a story for black women in early films.
 The film's title is a play on the Melvin Van Peebles's film The Watermelon Man (1970).
 Dunye then used the creative archival material to curate events to raise funds and show progress to donors.

 In the film, the protagonist Cheryl, played by the director, is an aspiring black lesbian filmmaker attempting to bring about the history of black lesbians in cinematic history while attempting to produce her own work because "our stories have never been told."
 Cheryl the protagonist becomes fascinated by an actress she finds in a movie called Plantation Memories and decides she wants to learn everything there is to know about the actress listed only as "Watermelon Woman" in the credits of the film.
 The story explores the difficulty in navigating archival sources that either excludes or ignores black queer women working in Hollywood, particularly that of actress Fae Richards whose character bore the name that provides the title for the film.
+In conducting research for the film, Dunye utilized the Library of Congress and materials on Ira Jeffries in the Lesbian Herstory Archives, which was parodied as the Center for Lesbian Information and Technology (C.L.I.T.) in the film.
+Dunye and photographer Zoe Leonard collaborated to stage and construct The Fae Richards Photo Archive, 1993-1996 to be used in the film.
+The series was used to fundraise for the film's production through a sale at A.I.R.
+Gallery, and appeared in the 1997 Whitney Biennial.
 In 2016, the film was restored and rereleased widely for its 20th anniversary and resides in the permanent cinema collection at the Museum of Modern Art in New York City.